ashrefm/adtracking/README.md

 ## Feature Engineering

-The main hand crafted features are about:
+The main handcrafted features are about:

-* the time lapse to previous or next click with same ip, app, device, os
+* the time lapse to previous and next click with same ip, app, device, os
 * Number of clicks with same (ip, os), (ip, device), (ip, app),.. during the same minute, hour or the whole week.